steve12345585/SnipeOfficePPC/README.md

 # SnipeOffice 25.8 PPC Edition

+**SnipeOffice 25.8 PPC Edition** is a fully functional office suite for legacy PowerPC Macintosh systems, based on LibreOffice.
+This release successfully builds and runs on PowerPC Macs and Intel Macs (via Rosetta) running Mac OS X 10.4 through 10.6.8.

+## ✅ Status: Complete and Available

+**SnipeOffice 25.8 PPC Edition is now fully compiled and available for download!** The application works natively on PowerPC Macs and via Rosetta on Intel Macs running OS X 10.4-10.6.8.

+### Download

+Pre-built installers are available in the [Releases](https://github.com/yourusername/SnipeOfficePPC/releases) section.
+Look for the latest release tagged `v25.8-PPC` or later.

+**System Requirements:**
+- Mac OS X 10.4 through 10.6.8
+- 750MB hard drive space (200MB download, 500MB installation)
+- 64MB RAM minimum
+- PowerPC Macs: Native execution
+- Intel Macs: Requires Rosetta (included with OS X 10.4-10.6.8)

+### Key Features

-**SnipeOffice 25.8 PPC Edition** is a special fork of SnipeOffice 25.8, based on LibreOffice, specifically tailored to build and run on legacy PowerPC (PPC) and 32-bit hardware and older operating systems.
-The core premise of SnipeOffice is better support for multilingual files—**ensuring a BOM (Byte Order Mark) is automatically included on TXT and CSV files** so that spreadsheets and documents containing Chinese, Russian, and other non-Latin characters do not corrupt when opened on different systems.
+The core premise of SnipeOffice is better support for multilingual files—**ensuring a BOM (Byte Order Mark) is automatically included on TXT and CSV files** so that spreadsheets and documents containing Chinese, Japanese, Russian, and other non-Latin characters do not corrupt when opened on different systems.
+This is a unique feature not found in other office suites for PowerPC Macs.

-This PPC Edition aims to create a backwards-compatible version for PowerPC and 32-bit architectures, providing legacy access to modern office features.
+This PPC Edition provides backwards-compatible access to modern office features for PowerPC and Intel Mac architectures.
 For the standard SnipeOffice 25.8 (for Windows 10/11 and modern Linux), visit [snipeoffice.org](https://snipeoffice.org).

 ---